magento/devdocs/guides/v2.1/howdoi/design_config.md

 </form>
 {%endhighlight%}

-To delete an existing field, or field set, in your `design_config_form.xml` use the following syntax:
+To delete an existing field, or fieldset, in your `design_config_form.xml` use the following syntax:

 {%highlight xml%}
 ...